elementary/docs/appcenter/publishing-requirements.md

 ### Human Interface Guidelines

-Apps should generally abide by the [elementary Human Interface Guidelines](https://docs.elementary.io/hig/), especially with regards to [Desktop Integration](https://docs.elementary.io/hig/desktop-integration).
+Apps should generally abide by the [elementary Human Interface Guidelines](https://docs.elementary.io/hig/).
 Guidelines around [Notifications](https://docs.elementary.io/hig/widgets/providing-feedback#notifications) may be strictly enforced, as it is important that apps behave as expected by users.

 ### Tips for Games